indranildeveloper/indranildeveloper-kepler.gl/README.md

 ### 6. How to add data to map

-To interact with a indranildeveloper-kepler.gl instance and add new data to it, you can dispatch the **`addDataToMap`** action from anywhere inside your app.
-It adds a dataset or multiple datasets to a indranildeveloper-kepler.gl instance and updates the full configuration (mapState, mapStyle, visState).
+To interact with a indranil-kepler.gl instance and add new data to it, you can dispatch the **`addDataToMap`** action from anywhere inside your app.
+It adds a dataset or multiple datasets to a indranil-kepler.gl instance and updates the full configuration (mapState, mapStyle, visState).

 #### Parameters